'How To Use Half Ropes' is part of the book - Trad Climbing Basics.

 When there are sections of down-climbing, the second will often have worse fall potential than the leader.
 Plan ahead and place gear high on the upper rope to protect the second.

 If there is a traverse to the belay, you can protect the second better by building the anchor above the middle of the traverse.
+Building the anchor to one side could create unnecessary fall potential for the second.

 Half Ropes: Belaying